Super Bowl 2020 odds, line: 49ers vs. selections. Chiefs, SN expert predictions

 For a Super Bowl that has such a tight distribution of points, with the Chiefs being favorites of 1 1/2 points over the 49ers based on the odds of opening, it makes sense that the NFL experts at Sporting News are relatively divided with Your selections

-However, according to the predictions made by our six experts, the 49ers should be considered favorites in Super Bowl 54.
-Four of the six have San Francisco beating Kansas City.
+However, according to the predictions made by our seven experts, the 49ers should be considered favorites in Super Bowl 54.
+Five of the seven have San Francisco beating Kansas City.
 One thing we can all agree on: this should be a great game.
 All SN predictions for 49ers vs. Chiefs have scoring games that are reduced to the fourth quarter.

 Below are all our expert selections for Super Bowl 54, complete with explanations for each selection and score predictions for 49ers vs..
 Chiefs